Language selection

 Principal mineral areas, producing mines, and oil and gas fields in Canada

-This map displays the locations of significant metallic, non-metallic and industrial mineral mines; oil sands mines; and gas fields across Canada.
+This map displays the significant metallic, non-metallic and industrial mineral mines; oil sands mines; and gas fields across Canada.

 Learn more about the available mining and minerals maps.